-The broad interpretation attempts to reconcile the narrow interpretation of the capability approach with sustainable development issues, and it has received a lot of attention recently (though the notion 'broad' is not necessarily used).
+The broad interpretation attempts to reconcile the narrow interpretation of the capability approach with sustainable development issues, and it has received a lot of attention recently (though the notion 'broad' is not necessarily being used).
 Peeters et al. (2015) reconcile the capability approach with environmental sustainability by looking at the IPAT model that combines population growth, technology and consumption to determine impact.
 They argue that capabilities are rooted in material conditions, which ultimately rest upon biophysical preconditions and are therefore limited.
 The authors develop two new ideas: capability ceilings (which the authors find too limiting) and constraints on functionings (fair share of environmental resources).
 These ideas resonate well with the approach we take in this article.

-Ballet et al. (2013) argue that, although attempts to take the environment into the capability approach have been successful, it has been criticized for not sufficiently including equity and justice issues.
-They show, however, that the capability approach provides a good analytical framework for an environmental justice approach, thus reflecting a broad interpretation.
+Ballet et al. (2013) argue that although attempts to take the environment into the capability approach have been successful, it has been criticized for not sufficiently including equity and justice issues.
+They show, however, that the capabilities approach provides a good analytical framework for an environmental justice approach, thus reflecting a broad interpretation.

-In a series of papers, Martins (2011, 2013) explores the connections between the capability approach and sustainability economics.
+In a series of papers, Martins (2010, 2013), explores the connections between the capability approach and sustainability economics.
 He argues that the interpretations of the capability approach as an ontological exercise enable us to have a better understanding of the essential categories used in the capability approach, and to establish a clearer connection between the capability approach and sustainability economics.
 The capability approach can address the central issues within sustainability economics, such as the satisfaction of individuals' needs and wants; and justice, between humans of present and future generations, and in human-nature relationships over the long-term and inherently uncertain future.
-Martin argues that the capability perspective shows how these aspects are deeply interconnected.
-Moreover, he argues that to engage in a more substantive study of the connections between the capability approach and sustainability issues we must first understand the place of the capability approach within the history of economic thought.
-Only then, he argues, can we use the capability approach to specify concepts such as well-being, surplus, scarcity and sustainability economics.
+Martin argues that the capability approach and sustainability issues, we must first understand the place of the capability approach within the history of economic thought.
+Only then, he argues, we can then use the capability approach in order to specify concepts such as well-being, surplus, scarcity, and sustainable reproduction, which are essential for the development of sustainability economics.

 The work of Sen does not easily fit in a narrow or a broad interpretation.
 One the one hand, he links the capability approach to justice and sustainability (Sen, 2009, 2013).
-On the other hand, he does not sufficiently acknowledge material and biophysical limitation (Peeters et al., 2015).
+On the other hand, he is does not sufficiently acknowledge material and biophysical limitation (Peeters et.al., 2015).
 Thus, we think Sen is closer to a narrow than a broad interpretation of the capability approach.